sanyal06/aws-labs-1/SAA-Lab01.md

 * You now have to mention the path of your 'key pair' and decrypt the windows password.
 * Get the login credentials and login to the instance.

-Once you are logged into your MyAppServer EC2 instance, you may verify if the machine can reach internet.
+Once you are logged into your MyAppServer EC2 instance, you may verify if the machine can reach Internet.

-In the above step you connected to your EC2 instance in public subnet and verified that it had internet connectivity.
-Our next step would be login to the EC2 instance launched in the private subnet and verify that it should not have internet connectivity.
+In the above step you connected to your EC2 instance in public subnet and verified that it had Internet connectivity.
+Our next step would be login to the EC2 instance launched in the private subnet and verify that it should not have Internet connectivity.
 We will use our public EC2 instance as a bastion host (jump box) to login to the instance in the private subnet.
 In ideal scenario we should have created another EC2 instance as bastion host, we are using the 'MyAppServer' as jump server just to minimize cost and to be in free tier limits as long as possible in the lab exercise.

 * Retrieve the password for the private instance using the AWS management console and initiate an RDP session from within the public instance.

-Let us quickly try to check to see if this EC2 instance can reach internet.
+Let us quickly try to check to see if this EC2 instance can reach Internet.
 The easiest way is by pinging google.com In all possibilities, the connection should not work.
-This proves that your MyDBServer in MyPrivatesubnet01 does not have direct access to internet.
+This proves that your MyDBServer in MyPrivatesubnet01 does not have direct access to Internet.
 Keep the session opened.
-In the next steps, we would enable NATing service for private subnets to give one-way internet access.
+In the next steps, we would enable NATing service for private subnets to give one-way Internet access.

 * Go back to your VPC dashboard.
 * Click on NAT Gateways in the sidebar of VPC Dashboard and then click on Create NAT Gateway.